What inspired you to build a residential recording studio?

 What kind of plans did you have in place?

-I interviewed a few acousticians and selected world-renowned acoustician and studio designer John Brandt.
-He’s American although he’s located in Jakarta, Indonesia.
+I interviewed a few acousticians and thankfully selected John Brandt.
+He’s American but lives in Jakarta.
 I sent him the original building plans and together we decided how best to allocate each area of the building.
 John then created an architectural plan, alongside diagrams for audio wiring and air conditioning.
 He also created an incredibly detailed plan specifically for the acoustic treatment.
 These plans were absolutely vital and a blueprint for every part of the build.
 John was an incredible support throughout.

 How did the process of building begin to take place?